-The first plants without aphids (local extinction) were observed on day eleven (N=2).
-At the end of the experiment (day 20) 18 plants were without aphids.
-Predators decreased the survival of aphid colonies (Cox proportional hazards model: LRT=7.91, P= 0.005), but this did not vary across plant chemotypes (non-sig. term) and ants did not benefit colony survival (non-sig. term).
-None of the interactive terms in our full survival model (i.e. all possible two- and three-way interactions between chemotypes, ants and predators) were significant and thus removed from the model.
+The first plants without aphids (local extinction) were observed on day eleven (N = 2).
+At the end of the experiment (day 20), 18 plants were without aphids.
+Predators decreased the survival of aphid colonies (Cox proportional hazards model: LRT = 7.91, p = 0.005), but this did not vary across plant chemotypes (nonsig. term) and ants did not benefit colony survival (nonsig. term).
+None of the interactive terms in our full survival model (i.e., all possible two- and three-way interactions between chemotypes, ants and predators) were significant and thus removed from the model.

-The abundance of predators increased over time ($X{1}^{2}=12.57$, P<0.001; Figure S4 and Table S3).
-Predators were more abundant on larger plants ($X{1}^{2}=9.08$, P=0.003; Table S3) and on chemotype 4.2 ($X{3}^{2}=10.94$, P=0.012; Fig. 3c; Figure S3 and Table S3).
-Plant chemotype was significant when the covariate aphid abundance was both included in and excluded from the model showing that chemotype effects were rather trait-mediated indirect effects on predators than mediated through aphid density (Table S3).
-Neither the ant presence treatment nor the abundance of ants reduced predator abundances on the plants (Table S3 and Figure S5).
-In general, a higher mean predator abundance led to a lower final aphid abundance (LM F{1,38}=15.99, P<0.001; Figure S6).
+The abundance of predators increased over time ( $\chi_1^2$ = 12.57, p < 0.001; Supporting information Figure S4 and Table S3).
+Predators were more abundant on larger plants ( $\chi_1^2$ = 9.08, p = 0.003; Supporting information Table S3) and on chemotype 4.2 ( $\chi_3^2$ = 10.94, p = 0.012; Figure 3c; Supporting information Figure S3 and Table S3).
+Plant chemotype was significant when the covariate aphid abundance was both included in and excluded from the model showing that chemotype effects were rather trait-mediated indirect effects on predators than mediated through aphid density (Supporting information Table S3).
+Neither the ant presence treatment nor the abundance of ants reduced predator abundances on the plants (Supporting information Table S3 and Figure S5).
+In general, a higher mean predator abundance led to a lower final aphid abundance (LM $F{1.38}$ = 15.99, p < 0.001; Supporting information Figure S6).

-DISCUSSION
+4 | DISCUSSION

 We found that plant chemical variation influenced aphid population dynamics across the host plants.
 There was a positive direct effect of certain plant chemotypes on aphid population growth and through this the final abundance of aphids, but not on aphid colony survival.
-Further, aphid population dynamics were indirectly affected via chains of direct interactions (Fig 4; Wootton, 1994).
-This means that plant chemical variation altered aphid densities, and higher aphid densities led to increased ant abundances (i.e. density-mediated indirect effect), but more ants did not lead to more aphids; yet, the presence of ants had a strong positive effect on aphid numbers.
+Further, aphid population dynamics were indirectly affected via chains of direct interactions (Figure 4; Wootton, 1994).
+This means that plant chemical variation altered aphid densities, and higher aphid densities led to increased ant abundances (i.e., density-mediated indirect effect), but more ants did not lead to more aphids; yet, the presence of ants had a strong positive effect on aphid numbers.
 In addition, beyond effects via aphid densities, we also found trait-mediated indirect effects of plant chemotype on ants.
 Plant chemotype also affected predator abundances; however, higher aphid densities did not lead to higher predator abundances, suggesting trait-mediated indirect effects of plant chemotype on predators.
 Effects of predators on aphid population sizes increased as predator abundance increased.
-We did not detect any interaction modifications (i.e. higher-order interactions; Wootton, 1994), since plant chemotype did not alter the overall beneficial effect of ants on aphids or negative effect of predators on aphids, but simply enhanced these effects via chemotype effects on the ants and predators.
+We did not detect any interaction modifications (i.e., higher-order interactions; Wootton, 1994), since plant chemotype did not alter the overall beneficial effect of ants on aphids or negative effect of predators on aphids, but simply enhanced these effects via chemotype effects on the ants and predators.